 Associate of Science Degree – Computer Science

-The Associate of Science in Computer Science (AS-CS) program is built on a strong liberal arts base and enables students to explore the field from a range of perspectives, gaining a fundamental understanding of the mathematical and scientific principles underlying computing and information technology and of their application in the field.
+The Associate of Science in Computer Science program is built on a strong liberal arts base and enables students to explore the field from a range of perspectives, gaining a fundamental understanding of the mathematical and scientific principles underlying computing and information technology and of their application in the field.
 Students learn how to apply strategies for the effective design of computing systems; analyze problems using multiple perspectives, methods, and tools; and develop their critical thinking in respect to computer ethics.
-The AS-CS program supports improved performance in current roles; prepares graduates for entry level positions in the vast array of settings in which computing plays a role; and equips them for continued study towards a Bachelor of Science Degree.
+The Associate’s program introduces students to the field, grounds them in the techniques of computing, and also equips them for continued study towards a Bachelor of Science Degree.

 Bachelor of Science Degree – Computer Science

-The Bachelor of Science in Computer Science (BS-CS) program provides students with comprehensive knowledge of computer science and application.
-Early on, the program’s curriculum is identical to that of the AS-CS program and as such teaches students how to apply strategies for the effective design of computing systems, analyze problems using multiple perspectives, methods, and tools, and develop their critical thinking in respect to computer ethics.
-The program then covers advanced topics and provides students with the in-depth knowledge and analytical skills associated with the design, development, testing and documentation of a range of operating systems; database management; and programming languages.
-With computers found in every employment sector, students completing the Bachelor of Science Degree are prepared for work in an endless array of settings and roles, as well as for graduate study in the field.
+The Bachelor of Science in Computer Science program provides students with in-depth knowledge and analytic skills associated with the design, development, testing and documentation of a range of operating systems; database management; and programming languages.
+With computers found in every aspect of today’s society, students completing the Bachelor of Science Degree are prepared for a range of options, including continued study in the field at the graduate level.